NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/Collar of Inconspicuousness.md

 * * *

 **Effect** You touch your animal companion to transform it into a nonthreatening Tiny creature of the same family or a similar creature (for instance, a house cat instead of a tiger, or a puppy instead of a wolf).
-This has the effects of [[Spells/Pest Form|Pest Form]] (2nd rank, or 4th rank if your companion can fly).
+This has the effects of [[Pest Form|Pest Form]] (2nd rank, or 4th rank if your companion can fly).
 The effect lasts until you Dismiss it.

 *Source: Pathfinder GM Core*
 *ORC*